leongrdic/php-dataplater/readme.md

 # Dataplater

-PHP templating engine that uses HTML data-attributes and keeps templates valid and clean.
+Dataplater is a templating engine written in PHP that uses HTML data-attributes and keeps templates valid and clean.
 This makes Dataplater perfect for creating document templates like invoices, contracts, emails, etc. which can be previewed in the browser before rendering.

 ## Features